 Health care fraud may involve other related offenses.
 Making false health care insurance claims may constitute insurance fraud.
 Using another person’s personal information may be identity theft.
 Using fake or altered insurance or medical documents may also result in forgery charges.

 In Colorado, altering a document with the intent to defraud is felony forgery.
 This includes altering or making a fake health care document or insurance card.
-Under Colorado law, the crime of forgery is a felony.
+Under Colorado law, the crime of forgery in the first degree is a felony.
 Penalties for forgery include up to 3 years in prison and a fine of up to $100,000.

 Call us for help…

 If you have been accused of health care fraud, please contact us at Colorado Legal Defense Group.
 Our caring Colorado defense attorneys have many years of experience representing clients who have been charged with criminal fraud offenses.
 We are among the best Colorado criminal defense attorneys to call.
-Contact us today for a free consultation by phone or in-person or in our Denver law office.
+Contact us today by phone or in-person or in our Denver law office.

 In California?
 See our article on health care fraud (Penal Code 550 PC).